Mohan-366/dhruva-sip-base/dsb-calling-app/integration/README.md

 ## Executing ITs:
 1) Using Maven:
 - Running `mvn clean verify` will run both UTs & ITs.
-- To skip UTs (run only ITs) - `mvn clean verify -DskipTests`
+- To skip UTs (run only ITs) - `mvn clean verify -DskipUTs`
 - To skip ITs (run only UTs) - `mvn clean test` (or) `mvn clean verify -DskipITs`
-- To skip both UTs and ITs - `mvn clean verify -DskipTests -DskipITs`
+- To skip both UTs and ITs - `mvn clean verify -DskipUTs -DskipITs`

 2) Using IntelliJ IDE setup:
 - Run dhruva-calling-app in Tomcat